ntheile/blockusign/README.md

 For mac, the script should read :

- `"start": "npm run chrome-mac && ionic serve"`
+ `"start:mac": "npm run chrome-mac && ionic serve",`

 For windows: change the script to this (take off the -mac):